| | | | |

 Make An Easy Knit Dishcloth

-Dishcloths are great first projects for beginners because they’re small and quick projects.
+Dishcloths are great first projects for beginners because they’re small and quick.

 They will also allow you to work on practicing your newly learned stitches.